rstolpe/Stolpe-Webpage/Franky/NightlyReleaseNotes.md

 - Formatted the .ps1 files after PSU 3.x standard
 - Dashboard.ps1 has changed it so it don't re-write the hole $pages and instead following standard
 - Moved ActivateLoadBalancing bool from dashboard to variables.ps1
+- Environments I have removed ActiveDirectory as it don't need to be auto loaded as it will load when used.

 ## Bug fixes
 - Fixed the error messages that did pop-up if you tried to download the log file when the log was empty